 The City recognizes that the urban forest is crucial to environmental and community well being.
 Increasing and sustaining Evanston’s tree population improves air quality, stormwater absorption, livability, and reduces adverse urban impacts on humans and key species.
 Currently, trees face threats such as invasive pests, disease, and intensifying weather events due to climate change.
 To combat this, the city will adhere to Climate Action and Resilience Plan’s goal of planting 2,000 new trees by 2050 along with the additional actions listed in the plan.
 Below is a list of threats trees face and resources regarding their preservation.

 Threats to Evanston Trees

-Emerald Ash Borer (EAB) is a non-native pest that feasts on ash trees.
-Many Evanston trees are falling victim to EAB.
-Follow the link to learn more.
+- Emerald Ash Borer (EAB) is a non-native pest that feasts on ash trees.

-Dutch Elm Disease is another force working against Evanston’s trees.
-It is a destructive wilt disease caused by two fungi.
+- Dutch Elm Disease is a destructive wilt disease caused by two fungi.

 Preserving Our Urban Forest

-The Parkway Tree Planting program is designed to replace lost trees in a way that is good forestry practice to help maintain our Urban Forest.
+- The Parkway Tree Planting program is designed to replace lost trees in a way that is good forestry practice to help maintain our Urban Forest.
 Why?
-Because, sadly, Evanston has been losing trees at a high rate due to extenuating circumstances such as disease or storm damage.
+Sadly, Evanston has been losing trees at a high rate due to circumstances such as disease or storm damage.